List of Rebelde Way characters: Marcos Aguilar

-Marcos Aguilar is a close friend of Manuel and Nico.
+Marcos Soria Aguilar is a close friend of Manuel and Nico.
 He is portrayed by Diego García.
 He secretly admires Marizza but is too shy to admit it to her.
 Marizza dates him temporarily to make someone else jealous and to make him more confident.
-He almost always listens to Marizza's advice.
+He almost always listens to Marizza advice.
 Because of her advice he went on a total makeover that turned him from a nerd to a cool guy.

 His parents are rich, but he feels his parents do not care for him.
 His brother, who was murdered, was once a member of Logia.

 He tried to enter Logia, to find out things about them.
 Those of the Logia realized Marcos's intentions and hurt him.
 In the end he dates Luján.

 Nicolás Provenza

-Nicolás Provenza is a friend of Manuel and Marcos.
+Nicolás "Nico" Provenza is a friend of Manuel and Marcos.
 He is portrayed by Guillermo Santa Cruz.
 He is a scholar of Elite Way School and one of the targets of the Logia.
 He is the only Jewish student in the school and hides his identity to avoid being discriminated by the Catholic student body; his identity is eventually revealed.
-He is one of the first persons to know about the band Erreway and he was once managed the band.
+He is one of the first persons to know about the band Erreway and he once managed the band.
 He loves Luna but has trouble maintaining their relationship due to their religious differences.
 At the end of the first season, they marry and leave Elite Way School and go to the country with Luna's sister and aunt.